Mr-mist23110/log/README.md

 Then, we had to get out of the house again to get my books at a diffrent school.
 After that, we went out for a walk for a long time and it was really fun.

+**8/22/2020**
+today we got to boss mommy around.
+Then we got to go to the pool.
+After that, to to Chick-fil-a for lunch. then we got to eat really good tasting chips for a snack. after that, we ate dinner and made a fruit smoothie. so it was a really good day.